Vyral/mark-callender/_posts/2022-03-31-how-to-help-your-clients-win-multiple-offer-situations.md

 {% include excerpt.html %}

 Are you trying to help your buyers purchase a home?
 We have a big inventory shortage, and competition is high, so it’s likely you’ll find yourself in a multiple-offer situation.
-If you do, how can you stand out and win the home?
-Let’s talk about it.&nbsp;
+If you do, how can you stand out and win the home?&nbsp;

-First, **ask the listing agent what the seller wants (other than price).** Usually, listing agents will be candid about what their sellers need.
+First, **ask the listing agent what the seller wants (besides a higher price).** Usually, listing agents will be candid about what their sellers need.
 If they just want the most money possible, there isn’t much you can do since you’re probably already offering as much as you can.
 However, if they want other things, there are a few strategies you can employ.&nbsp;

 {% include pullquote.html %}